vimond/replay/plans.md

 16. Docs on creating a full CSS file for a customised player, including core styles.
 17. RxHlsVideoStreamer.
 18. NPM package(s) exposing default player and all components individually.
-19. Redux actions (with player instance addressing).
-20. Redux demo app.

 ## Detail tasks to be done/clarified

-* OK Move the types for the playback consumption API into a common file.
-* OK Complete typing the source and text tracks.
-* OK Rename VideoStream to VideoStreamer.
-* OK Create type set for configuration structure.
-Include all individual component configs.
-* OK Quality selector.
-Reconsider icon.
-* OK Decide on how to pass technology.

-After video engine is plugged in:

-* OK Test that player UI doesn't reload video...
-* OK Hide controls bar!
-* OK Verify buffering state with playback monitor.
+Preparing the project/player for other purposes:

-* OK Fix currentBitrate and publish new videoengine.
+* Clear and brief README.md
-* OK Timeline: Don't call setPosition on drag start.
-Maybe block glitch with isSeeking.
+* External player API (exposed from PlayerController).
+* ✓ For default player, a separate CSS build not including the demo app is needed.
+* CSS in JS with theme + prop based customisation.
+Change icons, colors, sizes.
+Override all styles?
+* Verify that Flow types are recognised in npm package consumers.
+* Documentation.

 General improvements and things to verify

-* OK Change default class name.
-* OK Error handling in Streamlab.
 * Silverlight doesn't work.
 Is this some re-rendering issue?
 * Test with subtitles and audio tracks...
 * Make lockedBitrate and maxBitrate props.
 * Look into setting volume, mute, and pause state on startup.
 * Make sure setting different sources subsequently works.
 Also test that an empty source shuts down video in a clean way.
 * Improved timeline: Progress track part.
 Time display/preview of seek position.
 The latter should be a separate component.
-* Need to set all state and prop properties on startup? (onReady?)
-PlayerController is probably better for this than VideoStreamer.
 * Respect new set of playback technologies in VideoStreamer, replacing dashImpl prop.

-Before settling the architecture: Revise rendering and improve performance.
-Probably drop render prop.

-* Refactor PlayerController.
-Consider child VideoStreamer detection.
-Remember `// @flow`.
-* Look into render performance: PureComponent? shouldComponentUpdate only checking the relevant props?
-Compare prod build of player with other real-world example in performance tab of DevTools.
-Still, the flash of element updates look bad in comparison.
-* Look into automatic detection of subscribeToStreamStateUpdates() (along with updateProperty) in spread props instead.
-* Or consider the manipulation API (subscribe/update methods) to be one object that doesn't change, and pass it down in the render prop.
-I.e. individual state property updates can be a matter isolated within each component.
-* updateProperty() can't be part of the VideoStreamer.
-Breaks the prop pass-down pattern.
-* We should also allow for non-magical state update subscription, maybe with wrapper/HOC component?
 * Block <VideoStreamer /> from invoking onStreamStateChange after unmount.

-Preparing the project/player for other purposes:

-* README.md
-* External player API (exposed from PlayerController).
-* ✓ For default player, a separate CSS build not including the demo app is needed.
-* CSS in JS with theme + prop based customisation.
-Change icons, colors, sizes.
-Override all styles?
-* Verify that Flow types are recognised in npm package consumers.
-* Documentation.

 Next leap year: